MKotlik/UGE/README.md

 # UGE
-Unified Graphics Engine, master repo for Misha's graphics engine work from MKS66.
+Unified Graphics Engine, pronounced "Yuge", is the product of Misha's work throughout the MKS66 Computer Graphics Course.